ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Any number rolled on a single Die *cannot* be split between more than one Pawn.
 * Each of the (2x) numbers rolled by the Dice on a turn can be used to advance the same Pawn in the same Turn twice, but strictly as one Move immediately following the other.

-#### Forfeiting a Roll
+#### Passing a Roll

-* Any number rolled on a single Die that can't be advanced for the exact amount, by any of Player's Pawns, must be Forfeited.
-(This is known as an "Involuntary Forfeit").
+* Any number rolled on a single Die that can't be advanced for the exact amount, by any of Player's Pawns, must be Passed.
+(This is known as an "Involuntary Pass").
-* In addition: any number rolled on a single Die *can* be Forfeited at any time, for any reason.
-(This is known as an "Voluntary Forfeit").
+* In addition: any number rolled on a single Die *can* be Passed at any time, for any reason.
+(This is known as an "Voluntary Pass").
-* A player *cannot* take (2x) consecutive Turns in which they Voluntarily Forfeit all of their Moves.
+* A player *cannot* take (2x) consecutive Turns in which they Voluntarily Pass all of their Moves.
-* However, note that the "consecutive Forfeits" rule does *not* apply to a player taking Turns with any Involuntary Forfeits at all.
+* However, note that the "consecutive Forfeits" rule does *not* apply to a player taking Turns with any Involuntary Passes at all.
 (If the Player can't move at all, nothing can be done about it by the Player at the time of the Move.)

 ### Doubles (Special Case)